Riminder/docs-api/hr-json/trait-objects/language-object.md

 # Interest
-This object represents a language.
+Language object represents the parsed language in the document.

 ## The Interest Object

 ```python